-Does Eating Dairy Foods Lower Your Risk of Type 2 Diabetes and High Blood Pressure?
+Does Dairy Lower Your Risk of Type-2 Diabetes & High Blood Pressure?

 New results from the Prospective Urban Rural Epidemiology (PURE) study found that those who ate at least two servings of dairy a day compared to those who did not had a lower prevalence of metabolic syndrome, and lower incidence of type 2 diabetes and high blood pressure.
 The association was stronger for those who ate full-fat dairy foods.